Detailed Guide forClaims Adjusters, Examiners, and Investigators in San Diego County

 The job of Claims Adjuster, Examiner, and Investigator will appeal to those who enjoy activities that involve starting up and carrying out projects, especially business ventures.
 Individuals considering this occupation should also like working with people and performing duties that are organized, clearly defined, and require accuracy and attention to detail.
 This occupation satisfies those with both enterprising and conventional interests.
 Enterprising occupations frequently involve persuading and leading people, making decisions, and taking risks for profit.
 People with enterprising interests generally prefer action rather than thought.
 Conventional occupations often involve working with data and details more than with ideas and following set procedures and routines where the lines of authority are clear.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Claims Adjusters, Examiners, and Investigators in California is $70,550 annually, or $33.91 hourly.
-The median wage for Claims Adjusters, Examiners, and Investigators in San Diego County is $64,584 annually, or $31.05 hourly.
+The median wage in 2016 for Claims Adjusters, Examiners, and Investigators in California was $70,550 annually, or $33.91 hourly.
+The median wage for Claims Adjusters, Examiners, and Investigators in San Diego County was $64,584 annually, or $31.05 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Claims Adjusters, Examiners, and Investigators generally receive sick leave, vacation, health insurance, group life, and pension plans.
 In addition, Adjusters who work in the field usually receive an expense account or the use of a company car as well as mileage reimbursement.
 Self-employed Adjusters, Examiners, and Investigators are responsible for purchasing their own insurance and retirement plans.